jexxa-projects/Jexxa/README.md

 Goal of this framework is to support the development of _durable_ business applications as good as possible.
 Therefore, Jexxa stresses the following aspects in particular:
 *   Aligned development: Framework is tailored to the needs of development teams for durable business applications.
-*   Visible flow of control: Simplify navigation through your business logic.
+*   Visible flow of control: Simplifies navigation through your business application.
 *   Technology agnostic: Even IoC concepts such as dependency injection do not require any framework specific @Annotations.
-*   Well-defined API: Allows for the integration of arbitrary technology stacks.
+*   Well-defined API: Allows for the integration of arbitrary (old and new) technology stacks.

 In addition, Jexxa offers following production-proven features:
 *   Integrated most common driving adapters: RMI over REST, JMX, and JMS.